 Expectations: You should expect to spend extra 5-8 hours per week studying outside of class.
-However, I do expect you to come to class and participate actively in class discussions.
-If you must miss a class, I expect you to find out and catch up with what happened in lecture, either from me or one of your classmates.
+However, the instructor do expect you to come to class and participate actively in class discussions.
+If you must miss a class, you must find out and catch up with what happened in lecture, either from the instructor or one of your classmates.
 You are responsible for all materials that are discussed in class.